 - Preclusion from participating in daily activities (sports events, concerts, etc.)

 - Inability to exercise and physical activities after an accident (you could not go to the gym)

-- Any other hassle or time you spent doing something you wouldn’t have normally have to do but for the auto accident.
+- Any other hassle or time you spent doing something you wouldn’t have normally had to do but for the auto accident.

 Does surgery affect the value of a personal injury claim?

-All medical treatment has a value.
-From an x-ray to surgery, each procedure will cost the victim money to achieve an intended result.
+All medical treatment has value.
+From an x-ray to surgery, each procedure will cost the victim money to achieve the intended result.